 Is There Scientific Research Behind It?

 Extensive research has been performed to test the efficacy of this particular treatment.
-Most of these studies suggest that this treatment is as effective as most physical therapy treatments with the benefit of providing quicker results.
+Most of these studies suggest that this treatment is effective in reducing pain associated with trigger points.

 If you are interested in learning more about dry needling and the benefits that can be derived from this treatment, contact Gainesville Acupuncture & Holistic Medicine today to schedule an appointment.